Cristiano Ronaldo: International career

-On 23 March 2023, Ronaldo scored a brace against Liechtenstein as he earned his 197th overall cap to become the most capped male footballer of all time.
+On 23 March 2023, Ronaldo scored two goals against Liechtenstein as he earned his 197th overall cap to become the most capped male footballer of all time.
 On 20 June, Ronaldo made his 200th appearance for his national team, scoring the only goal of an away win over Iceland, in the Euro qualifiers, as he became the first player in the history of men's international football to make 200 appearances for his country.
 On 16 October, Portugal secured first place in their qualifying group, following a 5–0 away victory over Bosnia and Herzegovina, with Ronaldo scoring twice.
-The landmark goals meant he had scored more than 100 goals in each of the last three decades (2000s, 2010s, 2020s).